Hell in a Cell (2015): Storylines

 The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At WrestleMania XXX in 2014, Brock Lesnar defeated The Undertaker to end the streak.
-A year later at Battleground, Lesnar was about to defeat Seth Rollins for the WWE World Heavyweight Championship, when the lights went out and Undertaker attacked Lesnar; Lesnar won the match by disqualification, but not the championship.
-After a vicious brawl between the two on Raw, they would face off in a rematch at SummerSlam.
-Undertaker defeated Lesnar in controversial fashion; the timekeeper ringing the bell after seeing the Undertaker supposedly indicating submission; however, since the referee hadn't seen a submission and never stopped the match, the match continued.
-The confusion allowed Undertaker to surprise Lesnar with a low blow before trapping him in the Hell's Gate submission hold, causing Lesnar to pass out, giving Undertaker the win, but not before Lesnar flipped him off before going unconscious from the submission hold.
-At Night of Champions, Lesnar was scheduled to face Undertaker for the final time in a Hell in a Cell match at the eponymous event.
-This would be their second match inside the structure against each other, as they faced off 13 years ago for the WWE Championship at No Mercy in 2002.
+A year later at Battleground, Lesnar was about to defeat Seth Rollins for the WWE World Heavyweight Championship, when the lights went out and The Undertaker attacked Lesnar; Lesnar won the match by disqualification, but not the championship.
+After a vicious brawl between the two on the July 20 episode of Raw, they would face off in a rematch at SummerSlam.
+The Undertaker defeated Lesnar in controversial fashion; the timekeeper ringing the bell after seeing The Undertaker supposedly indicating submission; however, since the referee hadn't seen a submission and never stopped the match, the match continued.
+The confusion allowed The Undertaker to surprise Lesnar with a low blow before trapping him in the Hell's Gate submission hold, causing Lesnar to pass out, giving The Undertaker the win, but not before Lesnar flipped him off before going unconscious from the submission hold.
+At Night of Champions, Lesnar was scheduled to face The Undertaker for the final time in a Hell in a Cell match at the eponymous event.
+This would be their second match inside the structure against each other, as they faced off 13 years prior for the WWE Championship at No Mercy in October 2002, which Lesnar won.